-The costs of supported living schemes are based on the results of a study commissioned by the Department of Health and conducted by Emerson et al. in $1998.^{1/2}$ The sample comprises services provided by six independent and public sector organisations in the UK (63 service users).
+The costs of supported living schemes are based on the results of a study commissioned by the Department of Health and conducted by Emerson et al. in 1998.^{1,2} The sample comprises services provided by six independent and public sector organisations in the UK (63 service users).

-Costs and unit estimation 2004/2005 value Notes A. Capital costs £45 per week Capital costs of buildings and land were calculated using market valuations of property and/or construction costs.
+Costs and unit estimation 2005/2006 value Notes A. Capital costs £46 per week Capital costs of buildings and land were calculated using market valuations of property and/or construction costs.
 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent.
 Equipment and durables amounting to 10 per cent of capital cost were added.
 3 Annual costs of vehicle replacement were estimated based on the methodology devised by the Automobile Association.
-4 Revenue costs B. Salary costs C. Other revenue costs £903 per week £51 per week 0 7 1 D. Agency overheads £159 per week Calculated using facility-specific accounts information, or by adding 5 per cent of revenue costs, following an Audit Commission report about overheads associated with residential care.
-5 External services E. Hospital F. Community G. Day services £6.80 per week £30 per week £55 per week available.
+4 Revenue costs B. Salary costs C. Other revenue costs £915 per week £52 per week Calculated using facility-specific accounts information.
+D. Agency overheads £165 per week Calculated using facility-specific accounts information, or by adding 5 per cent of revenue costs, following an Audit Commission report about overheads associated with residential care.
+5 External services E. Hospital F. Community G. Day services £7.00 per week £31 per week £57 per week Client-specific service use was recorded using the Client Service Receipt Inventory (CSRI).
+6 Day services were costed using accounts information, where available.
 All other services were costed using national unit costs data.
-H. Personal living expenses £124 per week Individual client living expenses (based on CSRI information).
-Use of facility by client 52.18 weeks per annum Multiplier for level of disability Higher levels of ability: 0.82 x (B to H) Lower levels of ability: 1.60 x (B to H) (ABS).
-7 Scores between zero and 145 were grouped as less able; scores higher than Unit costs available 2004/20 05 • f1 158 establishment costs per resident week (inc ludes A to D): f1 373 care package costs (includes A to H)
+H. Personal living expenses £127 per week Individual client living expenses (based on CSRI information).
+Use of facility by client 52.18 weeks per annum Multiplier for level of disability Higher levels of ability: 0.82 x (B to H) Lower levels of ability: 1.60 x (B to H) Clients were grouped according to scores on the Adaptive Behaviour Scale (ABS).
+7 Scores between zero and 145 were grouped as less able; scores higher than 145 were grouped as more able.
+(145 was selected to allow relatively even distribution between groups.)
+Unit costs available 2005/20 006 • £1,177 establishment costs per resident week (inc ludes A to D); £1,399 care package costs (includes A to H).